Posted on Tuesday 09 November 2021

 Recent increases also impact bartenders and servers, too.
 Along with tips, liquor servers now get the standard BC minimum wage of $15.20 per hour – which means it’s a great time to be working in the service industry!
 In June, the daily wages for live-in camp leaders increased from $116.86 to $121.65, and resident caretakers can now make more than $3,100 each month (depending on the number of apartment suites).

 But how helpful is the minimum wage increase, really?
 What kinds of impacts will minimum wage workers and their employers see as a result?
-There’s plenty of debate on the overall value of minimum wage increases, and especially in British Columbia.
+Of course, an increase in wage might mean you now have more money to send via your money order or you might even want to get car insurance, among other things.
+Nevertheless, there’s plenty of debate on the overall value of minimum wage increases, and especially in British Columbia.
 Let’s take a look at the pros and cons of the minimum wage increase in BC to see whether or not it’s actually worth it.

 Generally speaking, minimum wage increases are designed to ensure that minimum wage workers can still bring in a livable wage.
-That means keeping pace with inflation, which causes the prices of goods and services to increase over time.
+This balances the pace with inflation, which causes the prices of goods and services to increase over time.

 For example, as the cost of basic necessities like groceries increases (and it’s more than two percent already from last year), the general idea is that minimum wage should increase as well.
 Of course, minimum wage hardly ever keeps up with the pace of inflation – and plenty of experts argue that it simply can’t.

 Take the U.S. for example.
-If minimum wage had kept pace with inflation from 1968 onward, U.S. minimum wage would technically be at $24 an hour.
-Unfortunately, because the minimum wage wasn’t maintained as inflation increased, there would need to be massive restructuring of public and corporate policies in order to sustain a true equality between inflation and minimum wage.
+If the minimum wage had kept pace with inflation from 1968 onward, the U.S. minimum wage would technically be at $24 an hour.
+Unfortunately, because the minimum wage wasn’t maintained as inflation increased, there would need to be a massive restructuring of public and corporate policies in order to sustain true equality between inflation and minimum wage.

-And compounding that are the arguments that say increasing minimum wage too drastically will result in fewer hours for part-time employees, a heightened focus on automated jobs, and the most common worry of all: layoffs.
+Other arguments have asserted that increasing minimum wage too drastically will result in fewer hours for part-time employees, a heightened focus on automated jobs, and the most common worry of all: layoffs.
+As such, workers, especially immigrants tend to seek great financial advice to ensure they maximize their finances in the best way possible.

 Contrary to popular fears, increasing the amount paid per hour for cashiers, restaurant, and fast food employees did not spark a mass exodus of jobs.
 Of course, we’d be remiss if we didn’t note that there were some downsides: while employment increased for those aged 25 to 54, there were some decreases in employment for workers aged 18 to 24.